 HOLOgrams for personalised virtual coaching and motivation in an ageing population with BALANCE disorders (HOLOBALANCE)

 Project website: https://holobalance.eu/

-Overview: The overall objective of HOLOBALANCE is to develop and validate a new personalized hologram coach platform for virtual coaching, motivation and empowerment of the ageing population with balance disorders.
-The coaching part will be realised by holograms and augmented reality games, along with easy to use sensors (smart bracelet, smart glasses, sensorized soles) that can be customized to implement and coach the user with specific, individualized exercises, offering new forms of accessible user interaction.
+Overview: The overall objective of HOLOBALANCE is to develop and validate a new personalized hologram coach platform for virtual coaching, motivation, and empowerment of the ageing population with balance disorders.
+The coaching part will be realised by holograms and augmented reality games, along with easy-to-use sensors (smart bracelets, smart glasses, sensorized soles) that can be customized to implement and coach the user with specific, individualized exercises, offering new forms of accessible user interaction.
 Sphynx Technology Solutions is responsible for the security and privacy of the platform.